iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week7_mapbox/W7_mapbox1.md

 mapboxgl.accessToken = 'INSERT YOUR KEY HERE'
 ```

 After you've done this, we will first pick out a base map style.
 Go to your Mapbox studio page.
 You should see a list of styles. *I think* you should all have a style called **Cali Terrain**.
-Click on the three dots next to the map and duplicate it.
-Click on that map style and you should get something like this:
+Click on the three dots next to the map and duplicate it. **If not, you can use this style URL** [Here](mapbox://styles/iamwfx/cl8tluyqd001a14nzpd565em7) Click on that map style and you should get something like this:

 <p align='center'>
 <img src="../Images/mapbox_caliterrain.png" width="1000">